ajaysreedhar/node-addon-example/README.md

 # Node.js C++ Addon - Example

-> Hardware accelarated image rendering using SDL2
+> Hardware accelarated image rendering with SDL2

 Node.js follows a single threaded, event-driven approach.
 Hence it is not advised to write CPU intensive applications in JavaScript and run them with Node.js as it may obstruct the event loop.